Share on Facebook

 Ur Madonna 5000 BCESee Shannon Dorey Day of the Fish pp. 20-34

-In the Dogon religion, the Nummo biologically engineered humans and although their genetic experiment failed on Earth, they were not evil beings.
+According to the Dogon, the Nummo biologically engineered humans and although their genetic experiment failed on Earth, they were not evil beings.
 They were revered by the Dogon and others.
 Most people have never heard of the Nummo because their existence was suppressed in most places of the world by the Inquisition and the Roman Catholic Church.
 The memory of the Nummo survived with the Dogon people because they were living on the Cliffs of Bandiagara in Mali, Africa and were isolated from the rest of the world right up until the 1930s.

-My research reveals the Dogon religion to be the first religion of the world and known to all people at one time.
-It is the mystery pagan religion that was thought to have been lost to humanity.
+My research reveals the Dogon religion was known to all people at one time.
+Fragments of it appear all over the world.
+I believe it is the mystery pagan religion that was thought to have been lost to humanity.
 It tells us the truth about our past.
 This demonization of our genetic creators in the movie Prometheus is troubling considering how many people have lost their lives throughout our history trying to protect the truth about the Nummo.
-The Nummo, were amphibious hermaphrodites and were associated with the sacred feminine, and were not only revered by Dogon but by the people of Europe right until the Albigensian (Cathar) Crusade.
+The Nummo, were amphibious hermaphrodites and were associated with the sacred feminine, and my research reveals that they were not only revered by the Dogon but by the people of Europe right up until the Albigensian (Cathar) Crusade.

 The Albigensian Crusade of 1209 was when the Church of Rome called for crusaders to attack Languedoc in the south of France.
-This was one of the most educated and advanced cultural centres of Europe at the time. ďThe extermination was so extensive it constituted one of the first genocides in modern European history.
-In one town, for example, fifteen thousand men, women, and children were slaughtered wholesaleómany of them in the sanctuary of the church.
-When an officer inquired of the Popeís representative how he might distinguish heretics from true believers, the reply was, ĎKill them all.
-God will recognize his own.íĒDan Sewell Ward The Albigensian Crusade http://www.halexandria.org/dward220.htm
+This was one of the most educated and advanced cultural centres of Europe at the time.
+The extermination was so extensive it constituted one of the first genocides in modern European history.
+In one town, for example, fifteen thousand men, women, and children were slaughtered wholesalemany of them in the sanctuary of the church.
+When an officer inquired of the Popes representative how he might distinguish heretics from true believers, the reply was, Kill them all.
+God will recognize his own.Dan Sewell Ward The Albigensian Crusade http://www.halexandria.org/dward220.htm

 The Roman Catholic Church, more than any other institution on Earth, has done its best to stamp out any knowledge of the Nummo.
 This has left humans floundering and fragmented, and clinging to false truths and realities that don't exist.

 The Nummo came to the Earth initially because their world was dying.
-The Nummo were looking for a new planet to inhabit and when they first came to Earth, there wasn't any intelligent life here.
+Dogon symbolism associates them with the planet Mars.
+When they first came to Earth, there wasn't any intelligent life here.
 They were immortal beings in the sense that when they lived and died, they could remember having lived before.
 Unlike humans who can't remember from one life time to the next, the Nummo were always conscious and present.
 They mistakenly assumed that as long as a creature wasn't intelligent that it didn't have a soul.
 They thought they could combine their DNA with the animals that exited on the Earth and move their souls into those created beings.
 What they discovered was that all animals have souls even those that are unevolved.
 The experiment failed and a single sexed male being was born completely severed from the Nummos' spiritual essence.
 This individual, known as the Jackal in the Dogon religion, was born mortal and tied to the Earth with no knowledge of a previous existence.
 Although he was male, the Jackal symbolized all humans both male and female.
 He was the first human and signified our lost immortality.
 Nummo souls were lost to the Earth in the experiment and the Nummo became forever genetically twinned to humanity.

 The Nummo were the mothers of the Earth and symbolized by the Sun in the Dogon religion, which was the female symbol.
 Although the alien Nummo were hideous looking by humans standards, they were benevolent beings.
 It is because of their strange appearance that the Roman Catholic Church and other patriarchal religions have been able to demonize them throughout history.

-The Dogon elder OgotemmÍli, who told the key elements of his religion to the French anthropologist Marcel Griaule in 1947, most often referred to the Nummo as ďthe Serpent.Ē He described the Nummo as being amphibians with fish tails and when they moved on land, they stood upright on their tails making them appear like Serpents.
-OgotemmÍli made several references to the fact the Serpent had a horn or a casque.
+The Dogon elder Ogotemmêli, who told the key elements of his religion to the French anthropologist Marcel Griaule in 1947, most often referred to the Nummo as the Serpent.
+He described the Nummo as being amphibians with fish tails and when they moved on land, they stood upright on their tails making them appear like Serpents.
+Ogotemmêli made several references to the fact the Serpent had a horn or a casque.
 In one passage, he described the hood worn by the Nummo Ancestor, relating her head to a stalk of corn.
-He said the Nummoís head fits into the oblong hood in the same way that a stalk of corn fits into its husk.Marcel Griaule, Conversations with OgotemmÍli, p.
+He said the Nummos head fits into the oblong hood in the same way that a stalk of corn fits into its husk.Marcel Griaule, Conversations with Ogotemmêli, p.
 195.

 I believe that because the Nummo were self-fertilizing hermaphrodites and used genetic engineering to create humanity, that they inspired the myth of the Virgin goddess.
 Most people are familiar with the Virgin Mary with her baby Jesus found in Roman Catholicism and Eastern Orthodox Christianity.
 This is a much later recreation of the first Madonna images that predate Christianity by 5000 years.
 (See the Ur figurine above.)
 An example of the Christian Virgin Mary is shown below taken from the Celtic Book of Kells.
 This image shows the Virgin mother with two right feet, while Jesus is shown with two left feet.
 This aspect of the picture indicates to me that the original artist had come from the pagan religion and been forced perhaps against his or her will to accommodate the book to Christianity.
 The Book of Kells, which was believed to have been created in the ninth century in the monastery of Saint Colm Cille on the Island of Iona off the west coast of Scotland, was thought to have come from the Celtic pagan religion and later transcribed to accommodate the four Christian gospels.
 My research shows that the Celtic pagan religion is the same religion that was practised by the Dogon people.Dorey, Day of the Fish p.
 30